 Set up the scan wavelength parameters as described in Section 7 with wavelength units in nanometers.
-Load the reference detector calibration file into TracQ Basic, as shown in Figure 65.
-Position this detector in the path of light, and then perform a basic wavelength scan.
-A reference scan for a Xenon lamp is shown in Figure 66.
+Load the reference detector calibration file into TracQ Basic (Fig. 65).
+Position the detector in the path of the light, and then perform a basic wavelength scan.
+This is the reference scan for a Xenon lamp (Fig. 66).
 If a quartz tungsten halogen (QTH) lamp is used as a light source, the reference scan will appear to be a smooth curve, as it does not have Xenon lines.